Writing about parks

 While Parks Victoria cares for many unique sites across the state, there are also a range of other public and private land managers who care for the environment.

 The best way to know if the land is managed by us is to do a search of our website.
-If it doesn’t appear, it is likely that the land may be managed by a Council, another Victorian Government Department or Authority like VicRoads or the Department of Environment, Land, Water and Planning or a private land owner.
+If it doesn’t appear, it is likely that the land may be managed by a Council, another Victorian Government Department or Authority like VicRoads or the Department of Energy, Environment and Climate Action (DEECA) or a private land owner.

 Some sites even have a range of land managers depending on the natural assets, amenities and arrangements in place.
 So it's best to check who is managing your particular site of interest.